Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: High-Dimensional Discrete Euclidean Space

-In the proof of Theorem \ref{thm:disfkz}, we first invoke Lemma \ref{lem:assignment} with $O$ being the optimal solution and $B$ being a $(1 + \epsilon, (k \ln^2 n)/\epsilon^2)$-bicriteria approximation of the problem, say by using the algorithm of Goyal and Jaiswal \cite{goyal2021tight}.
-Since the assignment $\sigma$ maps every center in $O$ uniquely to a center in ${\sf cl}(B)$, then $\sigma(O)$ is a feasible solution of cost $3^z-\beta_0$ Once we know a subset of ${\sf cl}(B)$ exists with the desired approximation factor, we can find it in \fpt time by enumeration.
-We show that this new assignment property is enough to derive an improved \fpt approximation for \rkc in Euclidean space.
+In the proof of Theorem \ref{thm:disfkz}, we show that this new assignment property is enough to derive an improved \fpt approximation for \rkc in Euclidean space.
+Since the assignment $\sigma$ maps every facility in $O$ uniquely to a facility in ${\sf cl}(B)$, this implies that $\sigma(O)$ is a feasible solution of cost at most $(3^z \cdot (1-\eta_0))\opt$.
+This certifies the existence of a feasible solution being a subset of ${\sf cl}(B)$ with the desired approximation factor.
+Hence, we can find such a solution in \fpt time by enumeration.